-The resolution and attached findings describe the specialized nature of this project.
-Based on these findings, the Procurement Officer believes that a value-based selection process is more appropriate than a traditional, competitive bid (which looks solely at lowest bid price).
-Therefore, it is recommended to Council that an alternative procurement process, Construction Manager General Contractor, be authorized.
-This will allow the Oregon Zoo to consider cost, as well as experience and expertise in completing similar projects in selecting the most advantageous contractor for this project.
+Findings in Exhibits A and B describe the specialized nature of this project.
+Based on these findings, the Metro Procurement Manager believes that a value-based selection process is more appropriate than a traditional, competitive bid (which solely considers lowest bid price).
+Zoo Bond Program management staff and the Office of Metro Attorney concur the CM/GC method is the most beneficial to Metro.

+Therefore, it is recommended to Council that the CM/GC alternative procurement process be authorized.
+This will allow Metro to consider cost as well as experience and expertise in completing similar projects and in selecting the most advantageous contractor for this project